i2b2plugins/loyalty_cohort/README.md

+# Loyalty Cohort Algorithm
-# Implements the loyalty cohort algorithm defined in *External Validation of an Algorithm to Identify Patients with High Data-Completeness in Electronic Health Records for Comparative Effectiveness Research* by Lin et al.
+### Implements the loyalty cohort algorithm defined in *External Validation of an Algorithm to Identify Patients with High Data-Completeness in Electronic Health Records for Comparative Effectiveness Research* by Lin et al.

+## Notes:
+* This only runs on MSSQL right now
+* The Loyalty Paths are missing some sibling nodes.
+* Relies on i2b2 data using the ACT ontology.

 ## Steps to run: